 - The Veterans of Foreign Wars

 - The scores of county employers who worked to make this project a reality, in particular Emily Klepper

 - And last but not least, the many volunteers who helped us to build these pods, paint them, and provided many of the supplies for the residents.
 You helped to make the village a reality through your generous contributions.

 Location and zoning

-This pilot community is proposed to be located on a 1.5-acre parcel of land near the corner of 115th Ave. and Jennifer Street in Clackamas.
+This pilot community is located on a 1.5-acre parcel of land near the corner of 115th Ave. and Jennifer Street in Clackamas.
 The address of the pilot community is 16575 SE 115th, Clackamas, OR 97015.

 Health, safety and transportation